W.E. Richards Home

 405 West Lee

-With only three owners in its over 100 year history, this 3,850 s.f. transitional Victorian was built in 1902 by Mr. and Mrs. Walter E. Richards.
+With only four owners in its over 100 year history, this 3,850 s.f. transitional Victorian was built in 1902 by Mr. and Mrs. Walter E. Richards.
 Richards, born in Opelika Alabama on Sept.
 28, 1873 was a graduate of Auburn University and a star quarterback on their football team launching his life-long love of sports.
 He came to Weatherford in the late 1890s and brought the first football and organized the first football team and baseball teams in town.
 He built a tennis court and was integral in the establishment of a golf course in Weatherford.
 He played golf well into his 70s.
 He was an entrepreneur and owned a sporting goods store beginning in 1899 in the southwest quadrant of the square as well as the first Cadillac dealership and garage in Weatherford.
 In 1913 Richards was elected as one of the first City Commissioner’s (City Councilman) and was a charter

 member of the Weatherford Chamber of Commerce when the dues were two bits (25 cents).
 He married his wife Eva Bunch in 1898.
 She was born in Kentucky but moved to Weatherford soon afterwards.
 She graduated from Tehuacana College and